ngscheurich/arkenstone/README.md

     $ vagrant ssh -c '/vagrant/bin/rails server -b 0.0.0.0'

-You should now be able to visit your Rails app on your host machine at [http://localhost:3001](http://localhost:3001).
+You should now be able to visit the new Rails app on your host machine at [http://localhost:3001](http://localhost:3001).

 *Voilà!*